TiborGalambos/freebase-person-parser/README.md

 \
-After these steps use Visual Studio Code to access the Docker container and copy the code, requirements.txt and the unzipped freebase data dump to a directory in the docker.
+After these steps use Visual Studio Code to access the Docker container and copy the code, requirements.txt and the freebase data dump in zipped or unzipped format to `/usr/src` directory in the docker.

 Run the following scripts in docker:
 ```
-cd /your/directory
+cd /usr/src

 sudo apt-get update ;
 sudo apt-get install python3-pip ;